2014 Franklin Regional High School stabbing

-The Franklin Regional High School stabbing was a mass stabbing that took place on April 9, 2014, at Franklin Regional High School in Murrysville, Pennsylvania.
-Alexander Hribal, a 16-year-old sophomore at the school, used a pair of eight-inch kitchen knives to stab and slash 20 students and a security guard.
+On April 9, 2014, Alexander Hribal, a 16-year-old sophomore at the school, used a pair of eight-inch kitchen knives to stab and slash 20 students and a security guard in a mass stabbing at Franklin Regional High School in Murrysville, Pennsylvania, United States.
 Four students sustained life-threatening injuries, but all survived.

-Details
+Attack

 At around 07:13 a.m., minutes before classes began, Hribal, wearing black clothing, began stabbing and slashing students in the school's first-floor science hallway.
 After stabbing several people, Hribal pulled a fire alarm, attempting to bring more students out into the hallway, according to witness testimony and surveillance footage.

 Hribal, who witnesses said looked "emotionless" during the attack, wounded 20 students and a security guard before he was subdued by Sam King, the school's assistant principal, with the help of student Ian Griffith.
 While he was being restrained by King, Hribal reportedly refused to drop the knives, saying, "My work is not done.
 I have more people to kill."